paveljurca/fix/README.md

 ## CAVEAT

 * [Why is it such a bad idea to parse XML with regex?](https://stackoverflow.com/questions/8577060/why-is-it-such-a-bad-idea-to-parse-xml-with-regex)

-   Conclusion: It's rather appropriate as long as you parse a limited, known set of XML.
+  (It's rather appropriate as long as you parse a limited, known set of XML.)

 ## LICENSE